Steerable Pyramid Transform Enables Robust Left Ventricle Quantification: Abstract

 \section{Abstract}

-Although multifarious variants of convolutional neural networks (CNNs) have proved successful in cardiac index quantification, they seem vulnerable to mild input perturbations, \eg, spatial transformations, image distortions, and adversarial attacks.
-Such brittleness erodes our trust in CNN-based automated diagnosis of various cardiovascular diseases.
-In this work, we describe a simple and effective method to learn robust CNNs for left ventricle (LV) quantification, including cavity and myocardium areas, directional dimensions, and regional wall thicknesses.
-The key to the success of our approach is the use of the biologically-inspired steerable pyramid transform (SPT) as fixed front-end processing, which brings three computational advantages to LV quantification.
-First, the basis functions of SPT match the anatomical structure of the LV as well as the geometric characteristics of the estimated indices.
-Second, SPT enables sharing a CNN across different orientations as a form of parameter regularization, and explicitly captures the scale variations of the LV in a natural way.
-Third, the residual highpass subband can be conveniently discarded to further encourage robust feature learning.
-A concise and effective metric, named Robustness Ratio, is proposed to evaluate the robustness under various input perturbations.
-Extensive experiments on $145$ cardiac sequences show that our SPT-augmented method performs favorably against state-of-the-art algorithms in terms of prediction accuracy, but is significantly more robust under input perturbations.
+Predicting cardiac indices has long been a focal point in the medical imaging community.
+While various deep learning models have demonstrated success in quantifying cardiac indices, they remain susceptible to mild input perturbations, \eg, spatial transformations, image distortions, and adversarial attacks.
+This vulnerability undermines confidence in using learning-based automated systems for diagnosing cardiovascular diseases.
+In this work, we describe a simple yet effective method to learn robust models for left ventricle (LV) quantification, encompassing cavity and myocardium areas, directional dimensions, and regional wall thicknesses.
+Our success hinges on employing the biologically inspired steerable pyramid transform (SPT) for fixed front-end processing, which offers three main benefits.
+First, the basis functions of SPT align with the anatomical structure of LV and the geometric features of the measured indices.
+Second, SPT facilitates weight sharing across different orientations as a form of parameter regularization and naturally captures the scale variations of LV.
+Third, the residual highpass subband can be conveniently discarded, promoting robust feature learning.
+Extensive experiments on the Cardiac-Dig benchmark show that our SPT-augmented model not only achieves reasonable prediction accuracy compared to state-of-the-art methods, but also exhibits significantly improved robustness against input perturbations.
+Code is available at \url{https://github.com/yangyangyang127/RobustLV}.